mmcnamarainco/stock-analysis/README.md

         Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1
 ```
 ## Summary
 Writing more efficient code is an advantage to the developer and the consumer.
 More efficient code is easier to read and understand for the people you work with.
-But by far the largest advantage of clean, efficient code is that it places fewer demands on system resoureces in general, leaving more spare cycles for streaming cat videos.
+But by far the largest advantage of clean, efficient code is that it places fewer demands on system resources in general, leaving more spare cycles for streaming cat videos.